prisma/prisma-examples/introspection-only/typescript/sqlite/graphql-apollo-server/README.md

 Evolving the application typically requires four subsequent steps:

 1. Migrating the database schema using SQL
-1. Update your Prisma schema by untrospecting the database with `prisma2 introspect`
+1. Update your Prisma schema by introspecting the database with `prisma2 introspect`
 1. Generating Prisma Client to match the new database schema with `prisma2 generate`
 1. Use the updated Prisma Client in your application code